Summary✨

 Subscription model advantages

-- Roll over / Carry over feature: The remaining resources such as voice and data packs are rolled over to the next subscription ensuring that every penny is fully spent.
+- Roll over / Carry over feature: The remaining resources, such as voice and data packs are rolled over to the next subscription, ensuring that every penny is fully spent.

 - Convenience: Things become simple and easy with a subscription-based service.
 You don’t need to navigate through available packs.
 You can choose a plan and enjoy the services from your carrier.
 Telcos will make subscription model service easy to understand and basic for all to subscribe.

 - Elevated user behavior: So far, you have been recharging your mobile balance to use telecom services.
-However, with a subscription model, you will have a different and perhaps a more engaging user experience.
+However, with a subscription model, you will have a different and perhaps more engaging user experience.
 By spending a minimum amount regularly, you will be using more telecom services- data, voice, SMS, etc. So, you will get more resources to stay connected at an affordable price.

 - Revenues to the government: Another reason to push for subscription-based service is that it will generate more revenues to the government.
-Due to the current state of things, both telco companies and the government has seen decline in their revenues.
-But a subscription model will keep users tied to plans and promote minimum spending habit.
+Due to the current state of things, both telco companies and the government have seen a decline in their revenues.
+But a subscription model will keep users tied to plans and promote a minimum spending habit.
 This will lead to higher revenues for the companies and higher revenues for the government as well.

 Also: NTA prepares to close Free WiFi Mobility Service across Nepal